DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

     M. Hinkson, ‘What's in a Dedication?
 On Being a Warlpiri DJ’, *The Australian Journal of Anthropology* 15.2 (2004).

 [^71]: Hinkson, ‘What's in a Dedication?
-On Being a Warlpiri DJ’, p.
+On Being a Warlpiri DJ’:110.
-    110.

 [^72]: Rennie et al., ‘At Home on the Outstation: Barriers to Home
     Internet in Remote Indigenous Communities’.

 [^73]: C. Sandvig, ‘The Internet as an Infrastructure’ in W.H.
 Dutton
-    (ed) *The Oxford Handbook of Internet Studies* (2013), Oxford:
+    (ed.) *The Oxford Handbook of Internet Studies*, Oxford:
-    Oxford University Press, p.
+    Oxford University Press, 2013, p.
 92.

 [^74]: Funding from the Aboriginals Benefit Account.

 [^75]: Essentially, all the computers on each service in the communities
-    shared 17GB per month at full speed (up to 4MBps), split between morning (12GB) and afternoon/evening (5GB), after which the speed dropped to a much slower speed, comparable to dial-up (64Kbps).
+    shared 17GB per month at full speed (up to 4Mbps), split between morning (12GB) and afternoon/evening (5GB), after which the speed dropped to a much slower speed, comparable to dial-up (64Kbps).

 [^76]: Y. Musharbash, *Yuendumu Everyday: Contemporary Life in Remote
     Aboriginal Australia*, Canberra: Aboriginal Studies Press, 2009.

-[^77]: Lenovo, ‘TBR Quality Project,
+[^77]: Lenovo, ‘TBR Quality Project’,
     http://www.partnerinfo.lenovo.com/partners/us/products/downloads/thinkcentre-mseries/TBR-Quality-Study-ExecSummary.pdf.

     Crouch, *Home Internet for Remote Indigenous Communities: Technical